 2022 CTBP ORBITS summer research program best poster winners

 The ORBITS program encompasses multiple undergraduate research programs at CTBP, including the Frontiers in Science Program at Rice, UH, or Northeastern, mentorship from TSU under the PERM program, efforts in the Aiden lab at BCM, and other individual efforts by CTBP faculty.
 The ORBITS program culminated in a poster session that included 17 posters, developed by undergraduate mentees over a 10 week period under the direction of their mentor.
 There was a best poster competition, and the best posters from the three main ORBITS sites (Rice, Northeastern, and BCM) are below.

 This project was focused on assessing the mechanical properties of actin filaments in the presence of active myosin motors.
 We used an existing coarse-grained model of asingle buckled semi flexible polymer and tested the effect of activity on the polymer using molecular dynamics simulations.
-Our findings suggest that activity reduces the buckling transition, increases the flexibility of the polymer chain, and creates complex local statistics, such as sharp localized bends, compared to a passive buckled polymer.
+Our findings suggest that activity reduces the buckling transition, increases the flexibility of the polymer chain, and creates complex local statistics.

 Hi-C is an experimental technique for studying the structure of the chromosome in cells.
 A new method of Hi-C, known as intact Hi-C, allows for more precise DNA loop mapping.
 To aid the DNA Zoo Project in studying the evolution of functional elements in mammals, I completed intact Hi-C experiments on one representative species from five different mammalian orders.